-The Environmental Science Bachelor of Science degree is an interdisciplinary one in which students take a core curriculum along with an area of specialization.
+The Environmental Science Bachelor of Science is an interdisciplinary degree in which students take a core curriculum along with a minor.
 The core curriculum is designed to provide students with knowledge of the fundamental biological, chemical, physical and applied aspects integral to the field of environmental science.
-In addition, students receive exposure to many of the human dimensions that underlie environmental issues.
-This approach will ensure a uniform preparation among students and allow for the development of a diversity of expertise necessary to address the complexity of present environmental problems and future unanticipated ones.
+In addition, students are exposed to many of the human dimensions that underlie environmental issues.
+This approach ensures a uniform preparation among students and allows for the development of a diversity of expertise necessary to address the complexity of present environmental problems and future unanticipated ones.

 The degree has been designed in part to address educational components of the National Occupational Standards (NOS) for Environmental Employment set out by Environmental Careers Organization (ECO Canada).
 The NOS forms the basis of the Canadian Certified Environmental Practitioner (CCEP) accreditation process of the Canadian Environmental Certification Approvals Board (CECAB).
+In addition, it may be possible to use some courses toward professional designations (i.e. P.Ag., P.Geo.).
+Students interested in this option are responsible for making themselves aware of the required courses for the professional designations and for planning to take the courses at the appropriate points in their program.

-Undergraduate students are required to take a total of 93 credit hours of program core requirements in addition to an Area of Specialization as indicated below.
-The Area of Specialization allow students to develop expertise within an area of their interest.
+Undergraduate students are required to take a total of 93 credit hours of program core requirements in addition to a minor as indicated below.
+Students take foundational science courses in year 1 (e.g. biology, chemistry, physics and calculus) as well as an introduction to environmental science course that introduces students to environmental systems and provides information on courses and options available in years 2 to 4 of the Environmental Science major.
+The minor requirement allows students to develop expertise within an area of their interest. here is also an option to take a BSc Honours in Environmental Science program, which is described below.
 The major requires elective credit hours as necessary to ensure completion of a minimum of 126 credit hours including any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Undergraduate Academic Regulation 15).
-Students needing to improve their communication skills should take ENGL 170-3 Writing and Communication Skills or NRES 100-3 Communication in NRES as an elective.
+Students needing to improve their communication skills should take ENGL 170-3 or NRES 100-3 as an elective.
 Note that ENGL 170-3 also fulfills the Academic Breadth requirement for Arts and Humanities.
 Other areas of Academic Breadth are covered in the major.